adumont/AlexForth6809/docs/day01/README.md

 8034  80148014801F8031     FDB do_PUSH1, do_PUSH1, do_PLUS, do_ENDLESS
 ```

+If we break the bytes at $8034 in 16-bit addresses, we can better see that we have: $8014, $8014, $801F and $8031:

 We clearly see now that the Forth program is: `1 1 + ENDLESS`.
 At the moment, we simply *compiled* it manually by using the labels of the corresponding words' CFAs in the assembly code.

+# Footnotes

+[^1]: DTC is only one possible Forth threading model.
+There are other like ITC (Indirect Threading Code), TTC (Token Threading Code), STC (Subroutine Threading Code)...
+See [Moving Forth: Part 1](https://www.bradrodriguez.com/papers/moving1.htm) by Brad Rodriguez to learn more.